 - Install high-visibility crosswalk markings and pedestrian lighting to increase visibility for pedestrians in crosswalks and improve pedestrian safety, particularly for pedestrians crossing under I-880.

-- Plant over 200 new trees to make the city more climate resilient by regulating extreme temperatures, sequestering carbon, and mitigating air pollution in the area.
+- Plant new street trees to make the city more climate resilient by regulating extreme temperatures, sequestering carbon, and mitigating air pollution in the area.

-- Install fiber optic cable between Embarcadero West and 7th Street to expand OAK WiFi, a program that provides free internet to Oaklanders to help close the digital divide.
+- Install fiber optic cable between Embarcadero West and 7th Street to expand OAK WiFi, a program that provides free internet to Oaklanders to help close the digital divide, and to improve traffic signal coordination along the corridor.

 - New traffic signal mast arms, protected left turns, and pedestrian countdown heads to increase traffic safety